gcwiley/learning-angular-material/to-do-list.md

-3. spinner feature in tables
+1. add a spinner feature in both tables

+2. update album grid page - add to album index

+3. refactor auth service and log in page

+4. add auth example for angular firebase

-6. add delete dialog box - check material docs
+5. add delete dialog box - check material docs on how to do this!

-8. add image gallery code
+6. add image gallery code

-9. update TypeScript on System
+7. update TypeScript on System

+8. update color palette